Standard Agency Terms and Conditions

 (c) ensure that any Qantas Special Fares are booked and ticketed by the Agent holding the PCC to which the relevant Qantas Special Fare was loaded or filed unless otherwise approved by Qantas; and

 (d) not engage in any practice which enables the Agent or a third party to access Qantas Data or Qantas Channel Data through unauthorised means, including PCC Sharing.

 4.3 If the Agent sells, or facilitates the sale of, a fare or a Qantas Special Fare in contravention of clause 4.2, Qantas will be entitled to compensation from the Agent equivalent to the amount of the difference between the ticketed airfare and the highest airfare applicable to the booking class into which the Customer was booked.
 Qantas may issue an ADM to recover any amounts owing to Qantas from the Agent.

-5.1 A Booking for any Qantas Products must be created and ticketed within the same POS.
+5.1 A Booking for any Qantas Products must be booked and ticketed within the same POS.

 5.2 The Agent is responsible for the Servicing of any Bookings made by the Agent and comply with all applicable Qantas policies and procedures found on the Qantas Agency Connect Site such as the Minimum Servicing and Brand Requirements and the Refund Policy.

-5.3 For all Bookings created within POS Australia, POS New Zealand or POS United States of America, the Agent must conduct the Servicing of these Bookings within the POS that they were created and ticketed.
+5.3 For all Bookings booked within POS Australia, POS New Zealand or POS United States of America, the Agent must conduct the Servicing of these Bookings within the POS that they were booked.